ipfs/js-ipfs/README.md

 **through webpack**

-See the example in the [examples folder](/examples/bundle-webpack) to get an idea on how to use js-ipfs-api with webpack.
+See the example in the [examples folder](/examples/bundle-webpack) to get an idea on how to use `js-ipfs-http-client` with webpack.

 **from CDN**